 After the aortic pressure curve peaks, a decline begins as ventricular ejection slows and blood continues to flow to the periphery.

-During the initial phase of ventricular relaxation, there is a momentary reversal of blood flow from the compliant central arteries to the ventricle.
+During the initial ventricular relaxation phase, there is a momentary reversal of blood flow from the compliant central arteries to the ventricle.
 With this reversal of flow, the aortic valves close.

 A notch at the descending extremity of the aortic pressure curve is associated with this transient reversal of blood flow.
-The subsequent smaller secondary positive wave, or dicrotic peak (dicrotic from the Greek “double beat”), has been attributed to elastic recoil of the aorta and aortic valve.
+The subsequent more minor secondary positive wave, or dicrotic peak (dicrotic from the Greek “double beat”), has been attributed to elastic recoil of the aorta and aortic valve.

 After this small wave, aortic pressure decreases as peripheral drainage continues.